Smarsden007/Smarsden007/README.md

 <h5>I am passionate, energetic, and determined to be the best of the best.
 I am a professional with a can-do attitude and work ethic second to none.
 I love writing code and being able to utilize my creativity.
 <break>

+<h3>We cannot solve our problems with the same thinking we used when we created them. - Albert Einstein